Fire and rescue services

 If you're transiting on a cruise ship and Panama is a port of call, you won't need a visa.
 An immigration official will stamp your passport, and you'll be granted a stay of up to 90 days.

 Entry and exit conditions can change.
-Contact the nearest Panamanian embassy or consulate for details about visas, currency, customs and quarantine rules.
+Contact the nearest Panamanian embassy or consulate for details about visas, currency, and customs.

 More information: